How to Transfer Data to Your New iPhone

 - Select your device and click Back Up Now.

-- Set Up Your New iPhone:
+- Restore on Your New iPhone:

 - Connect your new iPhone to the same computer.

-5. Switching from Android to iPhone?
-Use the Move to iOS App
+5. Switching from Android to iPhone

-- Transfer Your Data: Select the data you want to transfer, such as contacts, messages, photos, and more.
+- Transfer Data: Select the data you want to transfer, such as contacts, messages, photos, and more.
 The app will handle the rest.

 Final Thoughts